andrewp2010/apettit_OSL/README.md

 | PATH       | <apettit_OSL dir>\scripts                                                   |
 | HYTHONPATH | "C:\Program Files\Side Effects Software\Houdini 19.0.589\bin\hython3.7.exe" |

-Note: if there are any spaces in your env var paths remember to place the path within "".
-This will commonly be the case for the HYTHONPATH
+Note: if there are any spaces in your environment variable paths remember to place the path within "".
+This will commonly be the case for the HYTHONPATH on windows

 #### Houdini.env:
 | Variable             | Path                     |